diveBarKaraoke/divebar_karaoke_creation_guide/docs/loading_bars.rst

 Loading Bars
 ============

 Special characters can be added to your karaoke creation file in lieu of lyrics to mimic loading bars or count-ins for use at the start of tracks or during instrumental breaks.
-Here is a non-exhaustive list of some useful unicode characters.
+Here is a non-exhaustive list of some useful Unicode characters.
 These will not work with every font but should usually work with something standard like Arial or Times New Roman. https://en.wikipedia.org/wiki/List_of_Unicode_characters

 Full Line
 ---------